 simon noh 0rmby 3OTeI unsplash | Feisworld

-How to Obtain Music License for Your Project in America (2023)
+How to Obtain Music License for Your Project in America (2026 Guide)

 Do you need a music license for your project?
 If so, you’ve come to the right place.

-That’s when things complete complicated, and sometimes so much so that they stop independent creators pursue the path they were on.
-It’s extremely frustrating!
+That’s when things get complicated — and sometimes so much so that independent creators abandon the path they were on.
+It’s extremely frustrating.
 Not everyone wants to or has the time to learn all about music licensing, and the information available online is surprisingly limited.
 I hope this article brings light and hope to both independent creators and musicians.

 HEADS UP!
 Check out the latest Epidemic Sound deal here (FREE trial)